-Temple football’s recruiting class has new coach Manny Diaz excited
+Temple football’s recruiting class stays intact as Manny Diaz makes first impact on Owls

 For now he is satisfied on his first signing day as a head coach.

 “I feel it is a very strong class,” Diaz said.
-“I feel there are guys both sides of the ball who have a chance to improve us, not just in terms of down the road but for next season when we feel we have a chance to be competitive for important things.”
+“I feel there are guys on both sides of the ball who have a chance to improve us, not just in terms of down the road but for next season when we feel we have a chance to be competitive for important things.”

 Each player is listed with his height, weight, position and high school.